Plateosaurus: Posture and gait

 The bipedal-quadrupedal consensus was changed by a detailed study of the forelimbs of Plateosaurus by Bonnan and Senter (2007), which clearly showed that Plateosaurus was incapable of pronating its hands.
 The pronated position in some museum mounts had been achieved by exchanging the position of radius and ulna in the elbow.
 The lack of forelimb pronation meant that Plateosaurus was an obligate (i.e. unable to walk in any other way) biped.
 Further indicators for a purely bipedal mode of locomotion are the great difference in limb length (the hind limb is roughly twice as long as the forelimb), the very limited motion range of the forelimb, and the fact that the centre of mass rests squarely over the hind limbs.
+A recent study based on the cross-sectional geometry of long limb bones, comparisons with extant taxa and inference models also confirmed a bipedal posture and erect stance for Plateosaurus.

 Plateosaurus shows a number of cursorial adaptations, including an erect hind limb posture, a relatively long lower leg, an elongated metatarsus and a digitigrade foot posture.
 However, in contrast to mammalian cursors, the moment arms of the limb extending muscles are short, especially in the ankle, where a distinct, moment arm-increasing tuber on the calcaneum is missing.
 This means that in contrast to running mammals, Plateosaurus probably did not use gaits with aerial, unsupported phases.
 Instead, Plateosaurus must have increased speed by using higher stride frequencies, created by rapid and powerful limb retraction.
 Reliance on limb retraction instead of extension is typical for non-avian dinosaurs.